Philippines flag

-The postal code for Buhi is 4433 in Bicol Region, Camarines Sur, Philippines.
-The table below lists ZIP codes and postcodes for places within Buhi.
+The Postal Codes (ZIP Codes) for Buhi is 4433 in Camarines Sur, Bicol Region, Camarines Sur, Philippines.
+The table below lists Postal Codes and postcodes for places within Buhi.

 Postal Codes for Places in Buhi